styleguidist/react-styleguidist/examples/react-native/README.md

 Then open [http://localhost:6060](http://localhost:6060) in your browser.

-## Add styleguidest to an exsisting react-native project
+## Add Styleguidist to an exsisting react-native project

 A collection of dev-dependencies related to webpack are required to get `react-native` and `react-styleguidist` running on a browser. `babel-preset-react-native` reflects the webpack server that normally bundles react-native apps to the simulators and/or devices.